Cultural Tour Package to Iceland With Nature Expeditions

 After enjoying Reynisfjara, you'll head to the adjacent village of Vik.
-Incredibly scenic, this is not only a wonderful place to retire in after a day full of adventure, but a fantastic spot to marvel over the Northern Lights.
+Incredibly scenic, this is a fantastic spot to marvel over the northern lights.

 If traveling between November and March, you'll instead ice cave later in the day under the crystal blue glacier of Vatnajokull.

 After this excursion, you'll travel further east along the South Coast through some beautiful scenery of volcanic deserts, coastal wonders, and colossal mountains.
 The further you travel, the more you will see glacier tongues creeping through the valleys on your left, all outlets of the largest ice cap in Europe, Vatnajokull.